HamidMusayev/Tkinter-az/README.md

 ## Standart-parametrlər
 Widgetlərə keçməzdən öncə gəlin onların ölçüləri, rəngləri, font tipləri kimi ümumi parametrləri ilə tanış olaq.

-Hər widgetin öz görünüş və davranışlarını xarakterizə edən fonts, colors, sizes, text labels və.s. kimi parametrləri mövcuddur.
+Hər widgetin öz görünüş və davranışlarını xarakterizə edən `fonts`, `colors`, `sizes`, `text`, `labels` və.s. kimi parametrləri mövcuddur.

 You can specify options when calling the widget's constructor using keyword arguments such as text='HQ!' or height=24.

-After you have created a widget, you can later change any option by using the widget's .config() method.
-You can retrieve the current setting of any option by using the widget's .cget() method.
+After you have created a widget, you can later change any option by using the widget's `.config()` method.
+You can retrieve the current setting of any option by using the widget's `.cget()` method.
 See Section 26, “Universal widget methods” for more on these methods.

 - [Dimensions](#Dimensions)
 - [The coordinate system](#The-coordinate-system)